Search This Blog

 One theory has it that our ancestors long long ago in the days before everything had traumatic consequences as a result of encounters with things like snakes, dark, or precipices creating a biological predisposition for fear of those things among us their progeny.
 This line of reasoning has merit, however in the case of spiders you would have to question why spider fear is not at least equally found among all the cultures of the world.
 And, Dr. Beetle wonders about and even experiments with the lack of genetically coded spider fear in flies . . . those who should fear them most.

-s of ignorant dark-agers between spiders and the plague.
+Graham C.L.
+Davey theorizes the prevalence of arachnophobia among Europeans is due to a connection made centuries ago in the minds of ignorant dark-agers between spiders and the plague.
 No, spiders did not spread the plague, but the thesis is that somehow Europeans became implanted with a disgust response because lots of random spiders were around when the plague plagued them.
 Disgust response is what you see when you find maggots wriggling in a forgotten potato or onion, or when your dog vomits on the hardwood floor.
 Disgust is a reasonable reaction to prevent one from eating moldy or infested food.
 Can disgust engender phobia?
 On Fredd Culbertson's extensive list of phobias siphonopteraphobia is not found even though it was fleas that spread the plague to humanity.
 Maggotphobia is not found; nor is flyphobia, or even botflyphobia, not mosquitophobia, nor tsetsephobia, though these species either spread disease, burrow into living flesh, or revel in filth.
 There is no bedbugphobia, although there is a phobia of lice, which seems more like a survival skill to me.

-have been founded on an association of spiders with the Dark Side?
+Could spider fear have been founded on an association of spiders with the Dark Side?
 Ooooooooo.
 Spiders are more evident in autumn, as the sun slips lower in the sky after the equinox.
 This is when the long hard-to-survive winter loomed large for our ancestors.
 Ancient Celts considered November 1 the new year, and believed the barriers between people and spiritual beings were lowered at this time.
 So a physical reality (shortening days, onset of winter and dormancy) took on supernatural meanings (communion with spirits) that was later given overtones of evil by churches.
 Spiders that had managed to go unnoticed through the happy bright spring and summer suddenly popped out with their big webs and big hairy selves in the autumn suddenly devoid of concealing foliage.
 And, they may have come to be associated with . . . the Dark Side.
 Oooooooooo.
 But spiders don't set out to be scary; they do not ally themselves with evil!
 They live their lives according to the spider code: hunt, grow, spin, grow, hunt, mate, hunt, spin, reproduce, hunt, die.
 They are big in autumn because . . . they've been hunting and eating and growing all summer long.
 Have they taken on shades of meaning (Evil . . .
 Scary . . .
 Danger!) for humans susceptible to myths?
 Or have centuries of reason, central heating, and electronic entertainment helped to overcome spider superstition?

-ily, mostly of European descent.
+I took a survey of friends and family, mostly of European descent.
 Most everyone said they feel fearful when a spider surprises them, say, by falling out of their pajamas, but they quickly recover their wits and deal with the creature sensibly.
 In the classic fight or flight response, they choose to fight or at least use tissue to flick the thing into a jar and put it outdoors.
 And a lot of these people said they feel disgust when they blunder into a soggy web in the early morning; but they also admit they are more disgusted with themselves for forgetting--again--the orb weavers do indeed like that particular spot to spin.
 Maybe they were just being nice (not wanting to offend my sensibilities) but many of them threw in comments about the good work spiders do around the house, and yes we know they are not all deathly poisonous.
 In short, I'm lucky to be surrounded by reasonable folk.
 Or maybe they're buttering me up for better holiday gifts.

 And when it has gone past I will turn the inner eye

 to see its path.
-Where th
+Where the fear has gone

 there will be nothing.